AsusROG15/WithMyStar/docs/debug.md

    - Check profile last run time

 2. **Test Manual Variable Set**:
-   - Set variable manually in Tasker
+   - Set variable manually in Tasker.
+For example, in Tasker, create a new task, add an 'Action' -> 'Variables' -> 'Variable Set', set 'Name' to `%WITHMYSTAR_TEST` and 'To' to `1`.
    - Use Variable Set action with global variable
    - Check if KWGT updates immediately